carlaKC/lightning-notes/ldk-htlc-lifecycle.md

          - We don't have any `LocalRemoved` `pending_inbound_htlcs`
          - `send_commitment_no_state_update`:
            - `build_commitment_transaction(local=false, gen by local=true)`
-           - Sign commitment and return `CommitmentSigned` message
+           - Sign commitment and return `CommitmentFirst` message
          - Assuming `signer_pending_commitment_update` = false,
            set `signer_pending_commitment_update` = true
      - Our `resend_order` is `RevokeAndAckFirst`, but we aren't